local-motion/product/functionality/users_and_access/identity_and_access_management.md

 the e-mail address provided by the user containing a link that will allow to user to set a new password.
 This link will be valid for 24 hours and can only be used once.

+### Magic link authentication
+As the system allows password reset by mail.
+The user can also just ask for a link to login instead of changing his password.
+This link will be valid for 24 hours and can only be used once.

 ## User session
 Each user that enters the system, including anonymous users, will receive a session.
 This session can be used to analyse user behaviour and the retain user authentication.